-Our long history of inspiring community engagement and an appreciation of the arts by connecting people with stories of global reach and local relevance is unique in the world of film festivals.
+Our long history of inspiring community engagement and an appreciation for the arts through connecting people with stories of global reach and local relevance is unique in the world of film festivals.
 There aren't many film festivals that do what we do.

 As we continue to grow the festival, we will continue to present stories from the margins.
-In addition, we will focus on expanding opportunities for young filmmakers to participate in the festival and show their works, expand the Tiny Docs by Tiny People series, and grow the Hidden Histories program.
+In addition, we will focus on expanding opportunities for young filmmakers to participate in the festival and show their works, through extending the Tiny Docs by Tiny People series, and enhancing the Hidden Histories program.

-We are serious about promoting gender parity and diversity in the film industry and we decision we make is guided by principles of inclusion and anti-oppression.
+We are serious about promoting gender parity and diversity in the film industry and every decision we make is guided by principles of inclusion and anti-oppression.

 We are committed to providing a fully accessible festival experience.
-Below is our official acessibility policy:
+Below is our official accessibility policy: